bokeh/bokeh/sphinx/source/docs/user_guide/categorical.rst

 Stacking
 ~~~~~~~~

-To stack vertical bars, use the :func:`~bokeh.plotting.Figure.vbar_stack`
+To stack vertical bars, use the :func:`~bokeh.plotting.figure.vbar_stack`
 function.
 The example below uses three sets of fruit data.
 Each set
 corresponds to a year.
 This example produces a bar chart for each set and
 stacks each fruit's bar elements on top of each other.